 Important Elements of this New Small Business Social Responsibility Definition

 You may now know yet, but I’m obsessed with definitions!
 I own multiple dictionaries, have at least one app on my phone, and regularly look up words I know and commonly use because I believe that words have meaning.
 And I want to use them correctly.

-My new definition for Small Business Social Responsibility was very carefully written to contain three elements:
+I wrote this definition of Small Business Social Responsibility very carefully to include three specific elements:

 Besides the new definition, I also created a unique approach for Small Business Social Responsibility – the Small Actions Framework.
 Continue reading the next blog post to learn more.